Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

       If the rightmost log entry and the subsequent log entry are the same, then only one `PrefixProof` for the union of the two lists is provided in `combined`.
-Otherwise, a `PrefixProof` from the rightmost log entry is provided, and a second `PrefixProof` from the subsequent log entry is provided along with the subsequent log entry's timestamp.
+Otherwise, if needed, the subsequent log entry's timestamp and a `PrefixProof` from the subsequent log entry for the Past Authenticated Search Keys is provided.
+This is followed by a second `PrefixProof` from the rightmost log entry for the Current Authenticated Search keys.

-3. If the client advertised a provisional tree head type for the chosen Transparency Log, the client prepares a list referred to as the **Sequenced Search Keys**.
-This list is initially set to be equal to the Past Authenticated Search Keys list.
-If the subsequent log entry is the same as the rightmost log entry, the Sequenced Search Keys list is updated to remove entries which are contained in the Current Authenticated Search Keys list.
+3. If the client advertised a provisional tree head type for the chosen Transparency Log, and the subsequent log entry is not the rightmost log entry, the client prepares a list referred to as the **Sequenced Search Keys**.
+This list is the intersection the Past Authenticated Search Keys and the Current Authenticated Search Keys lists, stored in lexicographic order.

    If this list is not empty, the `sequencing` field is expected to be present.
    Each entry in the `sequencing` field corresponds to each entry in the Sequenced Search Keys list.
 Each SequencingProof structure contains size of the Certificate Subtree for the given search key, and the `first_valid` and `invalid_entries` fields of its `DomainCertificates` structure as it exists in the subsequent log entry.
-Clients verify that:
+Clients:
-   1. `sequencing.size` is greater than or equal to the retained size of the Certificate Subtree.
+   1. Verify that `SequencingProof.size` is greater than or equal to the retained size of the Certificate Subtree.
-   2. `sequencing.{first_valid, invalid_entries}` would not unrevoke any
+   2. Verify that `SequencingProof.{first_valid, invalid_entries}` would not
-      previously revoked certificates.
+      unrevoke any previously revoked certificates.

-4. If the `sequencing` field is present, compare the following fields in `subtree` against those in `sequencing`; if the `sequencing` field is not present but the client advertised a provisional tree head, compare the fields against the advertised provisional tree head:
+4. Each entry in the `subtree` field corresponds to the union of the Current Authenticated Search Keys and Past Authenticated Search Keys lists, in lexicographic order.
+Entries corresponding to search keys that are in the Current Authenticated Search Keys list contain the search key's state in the rightmost log entry.
+Entries corresponding to search keys that are **only** in the Past Authenticated Search Keys list contain the search key's state in the subsequent log entry.
+For each entry in the `subtree` field:

+   1. If the corresponding search key is in the Sequenced Search Keys list, this means that there is an entry corresponding to the search key in `sequencing`.
+Compared to the fields of that `SequencingProof` structure:
-   1. Verify that `subtree.size` is greater than or equal.
+      1. Verify that `SubtreeInclusionProof.size` is greater than or equal.
+      2. Verify that `SubtreeInclusionProof.{first_valid, invalid_entries}`
+         would not unrevoke any previously revoked certificates.

+   2. If the corresponding search key is in the Past Authenticated Search Keys list but not in the Sequenced Search Keys list, clients:
+      1. Verify that `SubtreeInclusionProof.size` is greater than or equal to the retained size of the Certificate Subtree.
-   2. Verify that `subtree.{first_valid, invalid_entries}` would not unrevoke any
+      2. Verify that `SubtreeInclusionProof.{first_valid, invalid_entries}`
+         would not unrevoke any previously revoked certificates.

-      previously-revoked certificates.
-5. Verify that `subtree.{first_valid, invalid_entries}` do not exclude
+   3. If the corresponding search key is in the Current Authenticated Search Keys list, verify that `SubtreeInclusionProof.{first_valid, invalid_entries}` do not exclude `SubtreeInclusionProof.position`.

-   `subtree.position`.
-6. Compute the root hash of the Log Tree and verify the signature in `tree_head.signature`:
+5. Compute the root hash of the Log Tree and verify the signature in `tree_head.signature`:

+   1. For each entry in `subtree`, compute the root hash of each Certificate Subtrees.
+This is done by interpreting `SubtreeInclusionProof.inclusion` as an inclusion proof in the Certificate Subtree for `SubtreeInclusionProof.position`.
+If the client advertised a provisional tree head, the proof will also function as a consistency proof as described in {{Section 3.2 of KEYTRANS}}.

-   1. Compute the root hash of the Certificate Subtree as it exists in the rightmost log entry.
-If the `sequencing` field is present, also compute the root hash of the Certificate Subtree as it exists in the subsequent log entry.
-Both of these are done by interpreting `subtree.inclusion` as a proof of inclusion in the Certificate Subtree for `subtree.position`.
-If the `sequencing` field is present, `subtree.inclusion` additionally contains the minimum set of node hashes necessary to compute the root of the Certificate Subtree at size `sequencing.size`.
-If the client advertised a provisional tree head, the full subtrees of the Certificate Subtree as it existed in the advertised tree head are assumed to be known and will not be repeated.    <!-- TODO this terminology is not quite right -->
+   2. For each entry in `sequencing`, compute the root hash of each Certificate Subtrees.
+The inclusion proof in the `subtree` entry for the same search key will additionally contain the minimum set of node hashes necessary to compute the root of the Certificate Subtree at size `SequencingProof.size`.

-   2. With the root hash of the Certificate Subtree and the other fields in `subtree`, compute the Prefix Tree leaf hash for the rightmost log entry.
-If the `sequencing` field is present, use the fields of `sequencing` to compute the Prefix Tree leaf hash for the subsequent log entry.
+   3. With the root hashes of the Certificate Subtrees and the other fields in `subtree` and `sequencing`, compute the Prefix Tree leaf hash for each lookup that was done.
+As mentioned earlier, each search key in the Current Authenticated Search Key list is looked up in the rightmost log entry, and each search key in the Past Authenticated Search Key list is looked up in the subsequent log entry, deduplicating if these log entries are the same.

-   3. With the Prefix Tree leaf hash(es), compute the root hash of the Log Tree with `combined`.
-Note that the full subtrees of the Log Tree advertised by the client are assumed to already be known and will not be repeated.
+   4. With the Prefix Tree leaf hashes, compute the root hash of the Log Tree with `combined`.
+If the client advertised a provisional tree head, the proof will also function as a consistency proof as described in {{Section 3.2 of KEYTRANS}}.

 When `proof_type` is set to `provisional`, this indicates that the inclusion proof is against a log entry that is not yet published by the Transparency Log.